Synthroid Can Work (But not always)

 I’m trying to say that many people taking Synthroid by mouth don’t actually get it into their bodies because it doesn’t get absorbed.

-Synthroid is a funny medication in that it is exquisitely sensitive to certain factors found inside of your gut.
+Synthroid is a funny medication in that it is exquisitely sensitive to certain factors found inside your gut.

 The primary driver of these issues is gut-related issues such as irritable bowel syndrome, acid reflux, low stomach acid, constipation, diarrhea, gas, bloating, and so on.